Bromley House Library

-Bromley House Library (originally the Nottingham Subscription Library) is a subscription library in Nottingham.
+Bromley House Library (originally the Nottingham Subscription Library) is a subscription library in Nottingham, England.

 Premises

 The library is situated in Bromley House, a Georgian townhouse in Nottingham city centre.
-This building is grade II* listed and retains many original features.
-It was built in 1752 as his town house by Sir George Smith, 1st Baronet (1714-1769) of Stoke Hall, East Stoke, Nottinghamshire, a grandson of the founder of Smith's Bank in Nottingham, the oldest known provincial bank in the United Kingdom.
+The building is Grade II* listed and retains many original features.
+It was built in 1752 as his town house by Sir George Smith, 1st Baronet (1714–1769) of Stoke Hall, East Stoke, Nottinghamshire, a grandson of the founder of Smith's Bank in Nottingham, the oldest known provincial bank in the United Kingdom.
 He used part as an office for transacting his lucrative business as Collector of the Land Tax.

 In 1929 Evans, Clark and Woollatt added a new doorway and frontage, allowing the ground floor to be converted for retail use.

-In the first-floor 'Standfast Library' is a meridian line, dating from 1836 and used to set clocks to Noon 'local' time in the days before railway time or Greenwich Mean Time was introduced as the British standard.
+In the first-floor 'Standfast Library' is a meridian line, dating from 1836 and used to set clocks to noon 'local' time in the days before railway time or Greenwich Mean Time was introduced as the British standard.
 The longcase clock in the room is still set to Nottingham time, 4 minutes and 33 seconds behind Greenwich.

 In the attics, Alfred Barber opened the first photographic studio in the Midlands on 2 October 1841.

-Started 1 April 2019 a major refurbishment project comprising new roof, sympathetically restored attic rooms and essential internal repairs partially funded by a grant from Historic England East Midlands.
+On 1 April 2019, a major refurbishment project was started comprising a new roof, sympathetically restored attic rooms and essential internal repairs partially funded by a grant from Historic England East Midlands.

 The refurbished roof was completed in October 2019.